allysontalyor/Energy-Consumption-in-the-U.S./README.md

 -	Net Interstate Flow of Electricity
 -	Other Renewables

-Our goal is to provide data regarding energy consumption by using CSV from: https://www.eia.gov/state/seds/seds-data-complete.php#CompleteDataFile
+Our goal is to provide data regarding energy consumption by using CSVs from: https://www.eia.gov/state/seds/seds-data-complete.php#CompleteDataFile